Children's Program

 Chelsea Bighorn

 Chelsea Bighorn is a textile artist who was born and raised in Tempe, AZ and is Lakota, Dakota, Shoshone -Paiute, and European.
 She graduated from The Institute of American Indian Arts in 2021 with a BFA in Studio Arts.
-Bighorn received her MFA in Fiber and Material Studies from School of The Art Institute of Chicago in 2024.
+Bighorn received her MFA in Fiber and Material Studies from School of The Art Institute of Chicago.
 She currently resides in Chicago, IL where she is an artist-in-residence with Chicago Artist Coalition.

 Learn More